Dedicated

 correctional facilities around the country restore wheelchairs to

 like-new condition.
-The inmates learn to work
+The inmates learn to work together, perfect basic

 mechanical skills, and produce a product of which they can be proud.